20 True Reasons Why Travel Solo

 15- The DRD4-7R Gene

-Some folks enjoy beyond measure experiencing the unknown and the unfamiliar, together with the learning experience that it might bring.
-Research tells us that there is a genetic push to have this curious wanderlust spirit, the uncommon DRD4-7R gene!
-Nomad life is then part of heredity and for sure mine came from my father.
-Glad to validate my genetic pool!!!
+Some folks enjoy experiencing the unknown and the unfamiliar to a great extent, along with the learning experience it may bring.
+Research indicates that there is a genetic inclination towards having this curious wanderlust spirit, specifically the uncommon DRD4-7R gene!
+Nomadic lifestyle is therefore a part of heredity, and I am glad to confirm that it comes from my father.
+Validating my genetic pool is truly satisfying!

 16- Return Travel